 WE ACKNOWLEDGE THE BOANDIK PEOPLES AS THE TRADITIONAL CUSTODIANS OF THE LAND WHERE WE MEET TODAY.
 WE RESPECT THEIR SPIRITUAL RELATIONSHIP WITH THE LAND AND RECOGNISE THE DEEP FEELINGS OF ATTACHMENT OUR INDIGENOUS PEOPLES HAVE WITH THIS LAND.

-MINUTES: Mayor Lee moved that the Minutes of the previous meeting held on
+MINUTES: Cr Mezinec moved the minutes of the previous meeting held on

-Friday 28th October, 2016 be taken as read and confirmed.
+Tuesday, 6th December, 2016 be taken as read and confirmed.

-Cr Perryman seconded Carried
+Vanessa McDonald seconded Carried

 QUESTIONS: